ericvoon/_scrapers/README.md

 Scrapers<br>
-Include my repo with your repo to always have the latest updates from me
+Include this repo with your repo to always have the latest updates for Lambda Scrapers

 ```
 <dir>